The Curse of Blondie

 The Curse of Blondie is the eighth studio album from the American rock band Blondie.
-It was released in October 2003, and peaked at #36 in the UK.
+It was released in October 2003, and peaked at number 36 on the UK Albums Chart.

 Background and recording

 Towards the end of 2002, Beyond Music abruptly closed down following a dispute, and Blondie signed with Sony Music.
 The Curse of Blondie had the working title Phasm 8, which was also the name of the tour they were doing before the release.
 Craig Leon, who had also produced their previous hit album No Exit, started work on the album, but it was four years in the making as the only demo tapes of the album had disappeared from luggage at a UK airport, and so had to be re-recorded.
 Leon ultimately did not produce the album, which was largely helmed by Steve Thompson with Jeff Bova producing one track, "Good Boys".

 The album incorporates a rock-inspired arrangement style more reminiscent of Blondie's earliest recordings.
 Rhythms played include mostly rock ("Golden Rod, "Rules for Living", "End to End", "Hello Joe", "Last One in the World", "Diamond Bridge") and then dance-pop ("Good Boys", "Undone", "The Tingler").
 Other incursions are Japanese traditional music ("Magic (Asadoya Yunta)"), reggae ("Background Melody (The Only One)"), jazz ("Desire Brings Me Back", "Songs of Love (For Richard)") and rap ("Shakedown").
 The track "Hello Joe" is an homage to Joey Ramone, and includes a reference to "Blitzkrieg Bop" ("hey ho, ¡hola Joe!" instead of "hey ho, let's go!").